My name is Chris and welcome to Copper! In this tutorial I will walk you through how to approach customizing Pipelines in Copper.

 When creating your opportunity stages, it’s best to align to clear steps in the sales funnel.
 For example, rather than using the stage “Proposal”, try breaking it down to Proposal Sent and Proposal Signed, this will give a clear indication to when your team should move the opportunity to the next stage.

-Tip #2: Each pipeline can have their own set of fields.
-If you have custom fields that relate to one pipeline but not the other, you can customize your custom fields per each pipeline in Settings → Customize → Manage Fields on Records.
+Each Pipeline can have their own set of fields.
+If you have custom fields that relate to one Pipeline but not the other, you can customize your custom fields per each Pipeline in Settings → Customize → Manage Fields on Records.

 Let us know is the comments if you found this guide helpful!